The Queensland Literary Awards celebrate and promote outstanding Australian writers.

 The 2019 awards are open and offer a total prize pool of $253,500.

 There are ten national prizes for outstanding books by Australian writers, illustrators and creators.
 This includes the $25,000 Queensland Premier’s Award for a work of State Significance which highlights a uniquely Queensland story.
 Nominations close 31 May 2019.
 A$50 nomination fee applies to the published book award categories.
-Some fee-exemptions also apply.
+Some fee-exemptions are available.

 There are two unpublished manuscripts awards – the Glendower Award for an Emerging Queensland Writer and the David Unaipon Award for an Emerging Aboriginal and/or Torres Strait Islander Writer.
 Nominations close 30 June 2019 and there is no fee to apply.

 There are development awards for Queensland writers – two Queensland Premier's Young Publishers and Writers Awards and three Queensland Writers Fellowships.
 Nominations close 30 June 2019 and there is no fee to apply.